You're No Good

 "You're No Good" is a song written by Clint Ballard Jr., first performed by Dee Dee Warwick for Jubilee Records in 1963 with production by Jerry Leiber and Mike Stoller.
-It has since been covered by many artists, including charting versions by Betty Everett in 1963, The Swinging Blue Jeans in 1964, and Linda Ronstadt in 1974, whose version was a number 1 hit in the United States.
+It has since been covered by many artists, including charting versions by Betty Everett in 1963, the Swinging Blue Jeans in 1964, and Linda Ronstadt in 1974, whose version was a number 1 hit in the United States.

 In the lyrics, the singer tells her ex that she's glad they broke up because he's "no good."
-We learn in the second stanza that she also broke up a previous relationship with a man who was "gentle and true."
-In a twist of fate, she wouldn't blame him if he said to her that she's no good.

 Betty Everett version

-Betty Everett's version for Vee-Jay Records of Chicago became the first hit version, in November 1963.
-The single peaked at number 51 on the Billboard Hot 100, and at number 5 on "Cashbox's R&B Locations" chart.
+Betty Everett's version for Vee-Jay Records of Chicago became the first hit version in November 1963.
+The single peaked at number 51 on the Billboard Hot 100 and at number 5 on "Cashbox's R&B Locations" chart.

-Vee-Jay's head A&R man Calvin Carter found the song while visiting New York City in search of material for his label's roster and he originally intended to cut "You're No Good" with Dee Clark but, he recalled: "when I went to rehearsal with the tune, it was so negative, I said, 'Hey, guys don't talk negative about girls, because girls are the record buyers.
+Vee-Jay's head A&R man Calvin Carter found the song while visiting New York City in search of material for his label's roster.
+He originally intended to cut "You're No Good" with Dee Clark but, he recalled: "when I went to rehearsal with the tune, it was so negative, I said, 'Hey, guys don't talk negative about girls, because girls are the record buyers.
 No, I better pass on that.'
 So I gave the song to Betty Everett."
 During the playback of Everett's track her label-mates the Dells "were sitting on the wooden platform where the string players would sit... just stomping their feet on this wooden platform to the beat of the song as it was playing back...
 I told the engineer 'Let's do it again, and let's mic those foot sounds, 'cause it really gave it a hell of a beat.'
 So we did that, and boom, a hit."